Fright Night (2011 film): Plot

 Charley Brewster is a teenager living in a suburb of Las Vegas, Nevada, who discovers that a new neighbor has moved in next door.
 Charley's old best friend, Edward "Evil Ed" Lee, informs him that many students have gone missing, including their other childhood friend, Adam Johnson.
-When Charley goes home after school, his mother, Jane, introduces him to Jerry Dandrige, their new neighbor.
-Fed-up and angry with Ed after he claims that Jerry is a vampire, Charley tells him that he is crazy and that he does not want to be friends anymore.
+When Charley goes home after school, his mother, Jane, introduces him to Jerry, their new neighbor.
+Angry with Ed after he claims that Jerry is a vampire, Charley tells him that he is crazy and that he does not want to be friends anymore.

 On his way home, Ed is confronted by Jerry, who claims that he has been watching Ed and has been aware of Ed watching him.
 Jerry soon chases Ed into a nearby pool and convinces him into believing that his life would be much better if he were a vampire.
 Ed succumbs and willingly allows Jerry to bite him.
 The next day, Charley realizes that Ed is missing and decides to investigate, starting to believe Ed's claims when he discovers video recordings of objects moving on their own, with Ed's voiceover revealing that he is recording Jerry to prove that his reflection does not show up in recordings.
 As Jerry begins to attack more people throughout the neighborhood, Charley sneaks into Jerry's house and finds out that he keeps his victims in secret rooms.
 Charley goes to Las Vegas magician Peter Vincent, a supposed expert on vampires.
-Peter, however, does not take him seriously and kicks him out.
+Peter, however, does not take him seriously and has him leave.

 Jerry comes to Charley's house and sets fire to it.
 Charley, Jane, and his girlfriend, Amy Peterson, flee through the desert in their minivan.
-Jerry catches up with them but is wounded by Jane with a real estate sign stake.
-Jane is admitted to a hospital, where Charley is summoned by Peter who recognized the sigil from Jerry's house.
+Jerry catches up with them but is later wounded by Jane with a real estate sign stake.
+Jane is admitted to a hospital, where Peter contacts Charley and agrees to meet with him after recognizing a sigil via a photo that Charley took at Jerry's house.
 Upon arriving at Peter's penthouse, they are informed that the species of vampire Jerry belongs to is cannibalistic when Ed turns up.
 By now, Ed has been fully transformed into a vampire and he aids Jerry in attacking Charley, Amy, and Peter.
-As they fight, Ed let's all of his anger out on his opponent and Charley reluctantly kills Ed.
+As they fight, Ed lets all of his anger out and Charley reluctantly kills Ed.
 Meanwhile, Amy shoots Jerry with silver bullets, which are rather ineffective, but then injures Jerry with holy water.
 They then run into a club, where they get separated in the crowd.
-Amy is kissed and bitten by Jerry, who proceeds to take her.
+Amy is kissed and bitten by Jerry, who proceeds to abduct her.